Sex, the law and you

 Q. Is it illegal for a child to look at pornography?

-It is illegal for anyone over 18 to encourage anyone under 16 to watch a sexual act.
-This includes watching porn.
+It is illegal for anyone over 18 to make a young person watch porn.

-Q. Is it illegal to take a naked selfie and to send It to my girlfriend?
-I’m 14.
+Q. Is it illegal to take a naked selfie and to send it to my boyfriend / girlfriend?